bernhardAxonIvy/doc/source/designer-guide/configuration/roles-users.rst

 .. note::

-   Test users are only used in the process **simulation** within the Axon Ivy Designer and they are not uploaded to the engine at the deployment.
+   Test users are only used in the process **simulation** within the
+   |ivy-designer| and they are not uploaded to the engine at the
+   deployment.
 Users for deployed processes on the |ivy-engine| need to be created and configured on the engine.